dmccreary/graph-algorithms/docs/list-of-algorithms.md

 ### Telecommunications**:

-Pathfinding algorithms help in designing efficient routing of data in communication networks.
+Path-finding algorithms help in designing efficient routing of data in communication networks.
 They optimize the paths that data packets take across the network to minimize latency and maximize throughput.

 ### Robotics